-^{} These dates reflect the dates of the Capitalcorp Fund that merged into the Fund.
+This date reflects the date of the Capitalcorp Fund that merged into the Fund.
 The Fund has received regulatory relief from the Canadian securities regulators in connection with a fund reorganization transaction to permit the Fund to use the performance history of the Capitalcorp Fund.